How long does app store optimization take to show results?

 Should I focus on Google Play or Apple App Store first for ASO?

-Focus on the platform where your target audience is most active, but generally start with Google Play if you're unsure since it typically shows ASO results faster due to more frequent algorithm updates.
+Focus on the platform where your target audience is most active.
+If you’re unsure, start with Google Play — it typically shows ASO results faster due to more frequent algorithm updates.
 Apple App Store changes take longer to reflect but often provide more stable, long-term results.
 If possible, optimize both simultaneously using platform-specific best practices.

 What budget should I expect for effective ASO tools and resources?